Community Fibre vs BT broadband

 bt fttp coverage london february 2023

 We can see from these coverage maps that Community Fibre and BT are fairly even in terms of coverage, although clearly some areas are covered by one provider and not the other yet.
+Although, so far, approximately 25% of UK homes have the choice of two or more full fibre networks.

-Summary: Community Fibre or BT?
+Verdict: Community Fibre or BT broadband?

 Overall Winner: Community Fibre are the cheaper, more straightforward, broadband provider, with full fibre connections as standard.